hoangsonww/Spot-the-Scam-AI-Job-Fraud/README.md

 ## Explainability & Model Packaging

 - Every prediction includes a **local explanation**: the API surfaces the top supporting/opposing features (tokens and tabular signals) as well as the intercept so reviewers can understand the decision instantly.
 The Next.js dashboard renders these insights in the “Decision rationale” card.
-- Classical winners (logistic regression, etc.) export linear contributions directly; transformer winners currently emit a high-level summary placeholder.
+- Classical winners (logistic regression, etc.) export linear contributions directly; transformer winners surface gradient-derived token contributions (falling back to attention scores when gradients are unavailable, e.g., quantized mode).

 ### ONNX + MLflow